 What’s tricky here is that although the report highlights this as an issue, it doesn’t actually provide any guidance on what to do to fix it!

 The easiest thing to do is copy one of the URLs flagged as being an issue, and drop it into the PageSpeed Insights tool for a more detailed explanation of what improvements need to be made.
+(Note that if you want to see an overview of numerous pages, rather than tackling than one by one, you can use this tool by Experte).

 In this report, there are also several issues flagged under Mobile Usability.